Peter Nygard's sons launch new lawsuit accusing dad of paying 'known sex worker' to rape them as teens | CBC News

 "We need to talk about this."

-As a victim of alleged sexual abuse, CBC News has agreed not to publish his identity.
+As the man is a victim of alleged sexual abuse, CBC News has agreed not to publish his identity.

-"It's about backing up the other people who are being called liars," he added.
+"It's about backing up the other people who are being called liars," he said.

 More allegations

-CBC News has spoken directly with 10 women who say they were raped or sexully assaulted by Nygard.
+CBC News has spoken directly with 10 women who say they were raped or sexually assaulted by Nygard.

 Nygard, through his spokespeople, has said they are all lying.